himanshuyadv/music_wiki/README.md

 2. Open the project in Android Studio

-3. Add your Last.fm API key to the `local.properties` file using the following format:
+3. Add your Last.fm API key to the `local.properties` or Put it on Constents.kt file  temperorily to run the APP:

 4. Build and run the app on your device